Skip to main content

 Manage the daily costs of living — such as gas, groceries and internet — by being thrifty and having a budget in place.

-Some ways to save money include buying or renting used textbooks, taking public transportation to and from campus, finding the right meal plan (if you don’t use all of your meal plan money each academic year, you lose it) and refraining from using credit cards when possible to avoid any extra debt.
+Some ways to save money include buying or renting used textbooks, taking public transportation to and from campus, finding the right meal plan and refraining from using credit cards when possible to avoid any extra debt.
 Living with roommates or commuting from home (for those eligible) can cut down on housing costs.

 • Graduate on time